xpqz/documentation/programmers-guide/docs/object-oriented-programming/constructors/constructor-overloading.md

 # Constructor Overloading

 NameList header syntax is used to define different versions of a Constructor each with a different number of parameters, referred to as its *signature*.
-See  "Namelists" on page 1 for details.
+See [ "Namelists"](../../defined-functions-and-operators/traditional-functions-and-operators/tradfns/namelists.md) for details.
 The [Clover Class](Constructor Overload Example Class.htm) illustrates this principle.

 In deciding which Constructor to call, APL matches the shape of the Constructor argument with the signature of each of the Constructors that are defined.
 If a constructor with the same number of arguments exists (remembering that 0 arguments will match a niladic Constructor), it is called.
 If there is no exact match, and there is a Constructor with a general signature (an un-parenthesised right argument), it is called.
 If no suitable constructor is found, a `LENGTH ERROR` is reported.